 - In high-intensity focused ultrasound (HIFU), sonic energy is used to eliminate excess prostate tissue.

 Surgery in a hospital setting might be recommended if you have any of the following symptoms:

 - kidney failure

 - recurrent UTIs

 Surgery can relieve symptoms of BPH, but BPH can return even after surgical intervention.
-Here’s a list of surgeries relevant to an enlarged prostate.
+Here’s a list of surgeries for an enlarged prostate.

-- Tranurethral resection of the prostate (TURP) is the most commonly used surgical treatment for BPH.
-A small instrument is inserted through your urethra into the prostate.
+- Transurethral resection of the prostate (TURP) is the most commonly used surgical treatment for BPH.
+Your doctor inserts a small instrument through your urethra into the prostate.
 The prostate is then removed piece by piece.
 This procedure usually requires a hospital stay.

-- Simple prostatectomy: An incision is made in your abdomen or perineum (the area behind the scrotum).
+- In a simple prostatectomy, your doctor makes an incision in your abdomen or perineum, which is the area behind the scrotum.
 The inner part of your prostate is removed, leaving the outer part behind.
-This procedure uses general or spinal anesthesia.
+This procedure is done using general or spinal anesthesia.
 Hospitalization may last for five to 10 days.

-- Transurethral incision of the prostate (TUIP): This procedure starts off similar to TURP, but the prostate is not removed.
-Instead, a small incision is made in your prostate that will enlarge your bladder outlet and the urethra.
+- Transurethral incision of the prostate (TUIP) starts off similar to TURP, but the prostate isn’t removed.
+Instead, a small incision is made in your prostate that will enlarge your bladder outlet and urethra.
 The incision allows urine to flow more freely.
-You may or may not require a hospital stay with this procedure.
+People aren’t always required to stay in a hospital with this procedure.

 Potential Complications of BPH

-Men who have long-standing history of BPH may develop the following complications:
+Men who have a long-standing history of BPH may develop the following complications:

 - urinary stones